 - Underestimate the coolness at the end of the service: even after 30°C in the afternoon, the feeling drops with the wind.
 A stole, thin jumper or light windbreaker will make the difference between a short dinner and a long evening.

-- Don't forget to specify the location: when booking, state your wishes (unobstructed view, front row if possible, more sheltered corner).
-The teams often try to adapt if you say so with a smile.
+– Forgetting to specify the location: when booking, state your preference ( unobstructed view , front row if possible , more sheltered corner ).
+Teams often try to accommodate if it’s asked with a smile.

 - Forcing sweet pairings with shellfish: go for tension and minerality rather than rich wines; the dish will gain in relief and elegance.

-Day 1 morning: sparkling coffee and hot croissant on the terrace; quick swim; walk north along the sea wall.
-Lunch: sea salads and ceviche.
-Afternoon: siesta and reading on the sand; taste of fleur de lait ice cream.
-Evening: sea board aperitif, grilled fish dinner, sunset.
+Day 1 morning: frothy coffee and a warm croissant on the terrace; quick swim; walk north along the sea wall.
+Lunch: seafood salads and ceviche.
+Afternoon: nap and reading on the sand; snack of artisan ‘fleur de lait’ ice cream.
+Evening: aperitif with a seafood board, grilled fish dinner, blazing sunset.

 Day 2 morning: market for a picnic of local produce; bike hire for a ride to Les Boucholeurs.
 Lunch: oyster platter in front of the oyster beds; leisurely return.
 Afternoon: swimming at high tide; rest; sharing dinner with éclade and blanc tendu.
 If you fancy an urban diversions, insert between these two days a turnkey trip to La Rochelle and come back to enjoy the tranquillity of the seafront at dusk.